reinhart1010/shift/note/end-of-10-but.md

 > Contributions are welcome, but we currently do not adopt certain Code of Conduct (like the Contributor Covenant) due to philosophical conflicts of interests between them and us.

-## Unlike macOS and Windows, Linux is mostly a [case-sensitive](https://en.wikipedia.org/wiki/Case_sensitivity) operating system.
+## Unlike macOS and Windows, Linux is mostly a case-sensitive operating system.

 That means when working with files, `Untitled 1.txt` (with uppercase U) will be treated differently with `untitled 1.txt` (with lowercase u).

 Same with folders, too. `/home/ubuntu/Downloads` (the default Downloads folder comes with an uppercase D) will be considered different than `/home/ubuntu/downloads` (with lowercase d).

-## You most likely cannot "mix-and-match" apps designed for different *desktop environments* (DEs).
+## You most likely cannot "mix-and-match" apps designed for different Desktop Environments (DEs).

 When you decided to have someone to install Linux for you, make sure they give you some information about something called **Desktop Environment (DE)**.